Jump to one of the following categories:

 Answer: You can use our ability level chart to help us determine your child’s level.
 Please keep in mind that if they have been before, but it is their first time this season, we recommend dropping down one level so they aren’t overwhelmed on their first day back.
 When you check them in, our supervisors will use our progress reports to ensure they are in the appropriate level.
 Each child goes through an on-snow evaluation during the first portion of the lesson to ensure they are in the right group.
 At the end they’ll get a progress report and their coach will give you a recommendation on which level to sign them up for next time!

 Q: Should we rent from you or buy gear?

 Answer: We highly recommend renting from our facility.
-We have great equipment that is well-suited for beginners through intermediate/advanced skiers and snowboarders.
+We have great equipment that is well-suited for beginners through advanced skiers and snowboarders.
 To learn to ski or snowboard, it is important they aren’t in gear that they are “growing into”.
 By renting, as children grow, their equipment can grow with them.
 Our 3-4 year old Kids Club lessons come with rental equipment, inlcuding a helmet, at no additional cost.